uosq/docs/docs/index.md

 1. Make sure you have Lmaobox loaded

-2. Create example.lua file in your %localappdata% folder and save your code there
+2. Create example.lua file in your %localappdata%/lua/ folder and save your code there

 3. Execute the script ingame using console command: